Master of Social Work Program

 The MSW Program is offered on a part-time and full-time basis.
 Part-time students can complete the program either in two (2) full academic years (6 semesters) or three (3) full academic years (9 semesters).
 On a full-time basis the program is designed to be completed in three (3) consecutive semesters over one (1) academic year (September to August).
 Full-time students completing a thesis may require an additional semester to complete their program.

 MSW course route requirements consist of 7 courses, a field internship, Pathway (a mandatory repeatable non-credit course) and Pathway Scholarship (completion of a scholarly product that reflects the student's learning).
 For students choosing the thesis route, the program consists of 6 courses, a field internship, PATHWAY, and a thesis embodying original research.
 PATHWAY and Pathway Scholarship provide the opportunity for students to engage in particular areas of interest, research, or study concentration with a faculty member as their mentor.
-For further information about PATHWAY and Pathway Scholarship, see the MSW PATHWAY Manual.
+For further information about PATHWAY and Pathway Scholarship, see the MSW PATHWAY and Pathway Scholarship Manual.

 For information about Graduate Programs, direct your inquiries to:

 To apply to the MSW program:

 - you can follow the links to the School of Graduate Studies (Prospective Students).

 - you can download or complete online an application package here (select Apply 1-2-3 on the righthand side).
 You will also need to complete a Supplementary Information form.